 Oral Language Development: Learning how to speak is what represents the background knowledge that children will bring to every new learning experience that they encounter.

-With these apps, these YouTube playlists, some simple flashcards, and a library card, you can teach your little ones to read, write, do basic math, and basically know everything they need to know for kindergarten.
+With these apps, a few good YouTube playlists, some simple flashcards, and a library card, you can teach your little ones to read, write, do basic math, and basically know everything they need to know for kindergarten.
 Children’s brains are primed and ready for learning at a young age…much earlier than we would think.
 They crave stimulation, they love learning, and they need to be challenged in their zone of proximal development.
-Our youngest daughter is full on reading at the ripe old age of two, and these apps definitely played a role in that (among other things).
+All of our children have learned to read at a young age, and technology definitely played a role. (*I do think it’s important to set limits and have routines in place with technology use.)

 In my opinion, most of the good apps out there are designed specifically for iOS devices, and I have made a note for each app that can only be used on an iOS device.
 I know the price tag on Android devices can be tempting, but if you want to have access to the most and the best apps, I highly recommend getting an ipad (like this ipad 4 for $345 or an ipad mini 1 for $235) over any other tablet.